bliblidotcom/seller-api-client-php/README.md

 # seller-api-client-php
-It's an initial project to connect to Blibli Seller API.
+It's an initial PHP project to connect to Blibli Seller API.
 Please feel free to relay your comments, suggestions or corrections through pull request.

 Intallation step: